-Mimer X-Link consists of a small interface box and a cable kit.

-The interface and the cable kit will connect two radios together in a cross patch.
+Mimer X-Link consists of a small interface box and two cable kits.
+The interface and the cable kits will connect two radios together in a cross patch.
 Almost any two types of radios can be patched.
-Alternatively other types of audio equipment, for example PAsystems, can be connected.
+Alternatively other types of audio equipment, for example PA-systems, can be connected.